 DO I NEED MY OWN HOLIDAY COTTAGE WEBSITE? - HOW AND WHERE TO ADVERTISE

 We encourage owners to spread their advertising around – some channels charge guest commission, and the cottage owners – they all do it differently.

 Some people advertise only on third party websites – others want to have their own website or web page to send people to as well.
 Having your own web site / holiday cottage domain can add flexibility if you sync your availability with all enquiry channels.
 You have to work out what is best for the way you want to manage our letting business.

 PRICING YOUR HOLIDAY COTTAGE - WEEKLY AND SHORT BREAK RENTALS

 The best way to decide where to pitch your pricing is to look at similar-sized properties in your area and use that as a guide.
 Of course if you have superior facilities or location then that would command a higher price.
 There is a lot of competition in the market so you don't want to over-price it as if it is too expensive then people will just look elsewhere, however fabulous it is.

 If you are marketing your holiday cottage yourself and not using an agency, then you will be responsible for all aspects of dealing with the enquiries to collecting the money.
-The main thing is to deal with enquiries as soon as possible, as people searching on the internet do expect a very quick reply - and often will have enquired to several cottages - now might be the time to buy a blackberry/iphone!
-Make your reply personal - of course most of it will be a standard email that you store on your computer but make sure you tweak it so your are replying to any questions asked.
+The main thing is to deal with enquiries as soon as possible, as people searching on the internet do expect a very quick reply - and often will have enquired to several cottages - now might be the time to buy a smart phone!
+Make your reply personal - of course most of it will be a standard email that you copy and paste but make sure you tweak it so you are replying to any questions asked.